5 things for June 15: FBI report, immigration, Trump Foundation, Argentina, teens

 5. Teenagers

 Who's up for some news we can all cheer about?
-How's this: Sex and illicit drug use among American teens is on the decline, according to a new report from the US Centers for Disease Control and Prevention.
+How's this: Sex and illicit drug use among American teens are on the decline, according to a new report from the US Centers for Disease Control and Prevention.
 Teens "are making better decisions," said one of the authors of the report, which examines data from 2007 to 2017.
 The news isn't all good though.
 The number of teens who experience bullying or who've seriously thought about suicide continues to rise.

 TODAY'S NUMBER